GPUnion: Autonomous GPU Sharing on Campus: GPUnion Design

-In summary, \textsf{GPUnion} introduces three core mechanisms: containerized execution for isolation, provider supremacy for dynamic autonomy, and a resilient execution mechanism that mitigates volatility in participation.
-Together, these mechanisms turn a collection of heterogeneous and individually managed machines into a logically unified compute platform. \nop{that respects individual ownership while maximizing collective utility.} Fig.~\ref{fig:system_architecture} presents the overall system architecture and component interactions.
+\nop{In summary, \sysname{} introduces three core mechanisms: containerized execution for isolation, provider supremacy for dynamic autonomy, and a resilient execution mechanism that mitigates volatility in participation.
+Together, these mechanisms turn a collection of heterogeneous and individually managed machines into a logically unified compute platform.} \nop{that respects individual ownership while maximizing collective utility.} \nop{Fig.~\ref{fig:system_architecture} presents the overall system architecture and component interactions.
+When discussing resource management, we focus on single-node participation; more complex scenarios involving heterogeneous or centrally-managed clusters are left for future work.}